CometVisu/CometVisu/doc/manual/en/install/docker.rst

 The current development versions can be found by the tag ``testing-<date>`` as well as ``testing`` alone for the most current one.
-When during the development process a new pull request get's merged a new ``testing`` container will be automatically builtand filed under the current date.
+When during the development process a new pull request get's merged a new ``testing`` container will be automatically built and filed under the current date.
 If a tag does not exist for this date, it will be created, and if the tag already exists, it will be overwritten with the newly created container.